jflanigan/jamr/scripts/Alignment_Format.md

           :op2 "Arabia"))
 ```

-is aligned to the tokens 0-2 `Saudi Arabia`
+is aligned to the tokens 0-2 `Saudi Arabia`.

 The numbering system skips variable re-entrancies: